-Example 41.
-Manifest Parts and Structures:

-We refer to Example 35 on page 46: the Road Transport System.
+Example 41 Manifest Parts and Structures: We refer to Example 35 on page 44: the Road Transport System.
 We shall consider all atomic parts: hubs, links and automobiles as being manifest.
-(They are physical, visible and in $\mathbb{SPACE}$ .)
+(They are physical, visible and in PACE.)
 We shall consider road nets and aggregates of automobiles as being manifest.
-Road nets are physical, visible and in $\mathbb{SPACE}$ .
+Road nets are physical, visible and in PACE.
 Aggregates of automobiles are here considered conceptual.
-The road net manifest part, apart from it aggregates of hubs and links, can be thought of as "representing" a Department of Roads.
-The automobile aggregate apart from its automobiles, can be thought of as "representing" a Department of Neuropeace.
-We shall consider hub and link aggregates and hub and link set as structures.
+The road net manifest part, apart from its aggregates of hubs and links, can be thought of as "representing" a Department of Roads.
+The automobile aggregate apart from its automobiles, can be thought of as "representing" a Department of Vehicles.
+We shall, at present, consider hub and link aggregates and hub and link sets as structures.